 Mt.
 Yudonosan: Afterlife

-Today, hikers hike those mountain as a spiritual training at Dewasanzan:
+Today, hikers hike those mountains as spiritual training at Dewasanzan:

 Entering from Mt.
 Haguro (represents present life) then Mt.
 Gassan for face to death and resurrection, and reborn at Mt.
 Yudono.

-Mountain faith is something Japan unique and original.
-Let's enjoy our hiking tour including a stay at traditional style house where you can enjoy local lifestyle.
+Mountain faith is something unique and original to Japan.
+Let's enjoy our hiking tour including a stay at traditional style house where you can enjoy the local lifestyle!

 Price (per person): Please contact us for details.